 Protect Yourself from Social Security Scams

-Be on the lookout for fake calls and emails
+Be on the lookout for fake calls, texts, and emails

 Scammers are pretending to be government employees.
 They may threaten you and may demand immediate payment to avoid arrest or other legal action.
 Do not be fooled!